Characters: The Legend of Zelda: Ocarina of Time

 - Mystical Waif: Young, naive, inexperienced, has magical powers, the villain is after her.
 Yup.

-- Nice Job Breaking It, Heroine: Three times actually;
+- Nice Job Breaking It, Hero: Three times actually;

 - First, her plan to safeguard the Triforce by gathering all the Spiritual Stones together backfires as it allows Ganondorf to simply walk into the Sacred Realm after Link used them..